embumila/alx-low_level_programming/0x00-hello_world/README.md

-Generating assembly code of C
+Compile C and make it executable